-Through a relationship with the Abilene School District and the Boys & Girls Club of Abilene, the Food Bank supports a Kids Cafe at the Club located at Martinez Elementary School.
 At our Kids Cafe, neighborhood children find a safe, nurturing place to go in the afternoon to stay, while learning to use the computer, receive help with homework, and other activities.
 Before going home in the evening, we provide them a hot meal Monday through Thursday.
-The Food Bank supplies all the food and supplies, and we pay the salary of the AISD cooks to prepare the meals.
 It is a tremendous program for the kids, and their parents are very appreciative of the help.

 Site selection depends on a number of factors.
 First and foremost, at least 90% of the children must receive free or reduced meals from the school.
-The site needs to be in an established program that caters to children, such as B&G Club.
+The site needs to be in an established program that caters to children.
 It must be in a neighborhood that is easily accessible for children to either walk or ride their bikes to the site.

 Sponsored by ConAgra Foods and Feeding America